idris-lang/Idris-dev/docs/reference/erasure.rst

 can force erasure via the type system, using the ``Erased`` wrapper: https://github.com/idris-lang/Idris-dev/blob/master/libs/base/Data/Erased.idr

-Typeclass methods are considered to be using the union of all their implementations.
+Interface methods are considered to be using the union of all their implementations.
 In other words, an argument of a method is unused only if it is unused in every implementation of the method that occurs in the program.